ChamsDel-Online/ChamsDel-Online.github.io/index.md

         <h3>Web Applications</h3>
         <p>
           From simple landing pages to complex web apps, I use React and TypeScript to build responsive experiences.
+I use Supabase for backend and Vercel for hosting.
           The web's flexibility lets me iterate quickly and reach users everywhere.
         </p>
       </div>